 To be assessed as competent in a unit you can follow one of 3 paths:

-This includes written assessments and usually a 2-day practical workshop where our Assessors ensure you are "job ready".
+This includes written assessments and usually a 2-day practical workshop.
 If you are unable to attend a 2-day practical demonstration workshop, then contact us to make alternative arrangements.

 Recognition of Current

 This is a simpler process where you can show that you are already competent in a “Unit of competency” by way of your current qualifications and showing samples of your work.
 This process relies heavily on your presentation of documentary evidence to support your competency.
 The assessor will review your evidence and where necessary, interview you to determine your level of competence.

 Recognition of Prior